 Q. What is the nearest airport?

-A. Flagstaff, Arizona – Pulliam Airport is a small regional airport with connections to Phoenix via American Airlines.
+A. Flagstaff, Arizona – Pulliam Airport is a small regional airport with connections to Phoenix, Dallas, and Los Angeles via American Airlines.
 Flagstaff is 75 miles from Grand Canyon.

 Phoenix, Arizona – Sky Harbor Airport in Phoenix, Arizona is the nearest International Airport with all major airlines.
 Phoenix is 220 miles from Grand Canyon.